unexpectedjs/summit/README.md

  - How do we encouraging new contributors?
  - How do we get better at marketing?
  - How we ease the transition from other library?

+- Should we do roadmaps for Unexpected core?